metasfresh/metasfresh-documentation/_howto_collection/EN/How_do_I_backup_metasfresh_docker.md

 ---
-title: How do I backup metasfresh Database?
+title: How do I backup metasfresh database using docker?
 layout: default
 tags:
   - System Administration
 lang: en
 ---

-## Running Docker
+## Backup Database

-Run this command on your **Docker host** to export the db from the docker container on to your Docker Host drive:
+Run this command on your **docker host** to export the Database from the docker container to your docker host:

 `docker exec -u postgres metasfreshdocker_db_1 pg_dump -Fc -d metasfresh > ./metasfresh_backup.pgdump `

+Note: you can check the actual docker-name using `docker ps`